stunnashadez/3220Project/README.md

 There are various documents within this project these include the:

-- Using CKAN to develop the open data access portal.
+- Using CKAN to develop an open data access portal.

 /*- Java files `CreateExcel.java`, `DeleteExcel.java`, `UpdateExcel.java`, and `UploadFile.java` which are capable of opening, adding, and deleting the excel sheets which maintain the open data for the website.*/